NguyenHoaiNam/search_mailling_list/README.rst

-Search malling list - To search all header of mailling list on Openstack
+ml_search - Search all header of mailling-list on Openstack
 ========================================================================

 Installation